OpenAADL/ocarina-docker/README.md

 - fedora: use rawhide,that features a beta of GCC 7.0 Note that Fedora 25 causes an ICE when compiling Ocarina

-- centos: even with CentOS 7, uses GNAT GPL 2016
+- centos: CentOS 7, uses GNAT GPL 2016

 ## Usage